Our internship programme aims to provide an introduction to research for health and social care professionals.

 Who can apply?

-Shortlisting and awards will be made using the criteria below.
-Preference will be given to applicants who can demonstrate more of the following:
+Shortlisting and awards are made using the criteria below.
+Preference is given to applicants who can demonstrate more of the following:

 What does the Internship Involve?

 The internship is based at the University of Manchester, however due to the current pandemic the internship will be delivered through online meetings, events and learning materials.

 The structure of the internship is flexible and tailored to the needs of the intern, but with four core components:

 Interns will be supported by a dedicated small ARC-GM team to help guide and support them throughout the internship programme.
 The team are always on hand to answer any queries, concerns and questions that interns may have pre, during and post the programme.

 2) Supervision and support from the research theme

 As you will see from our website, we have five core research themes: